How to Compost Human Waste

 Many people swear by adding worms to the compost bin.
 I have not experimented with this.

 When composting human waste, it is important to use the finished compost on non-edible plants only, and not place it directly on something you will consume.
-This is because there is a very small chance that dangerous bacteria are still alive in the compost.
+This is because there is a very small chance that dangerous bacteria or viruses are still alive in the compost.
 You don’t want anyone getting sick.

 Making compost from the output of your urine diverting toilet is easy.
 However you must be careful and do everything correctly.